 Application : Applied

-Explanation on : application of the practice The Board members are given material documentation at least three (3) days in advance of each Board and Board Committee meeting.
+Explanation on application of the practice The Board members are given material documentation at least five (5) business days in advance of each Board and Board Committee meeting.
 The reports cover areas of financial, operational, risk management and regulatory compliance matters.
 The Board papers are comprehensive and encompass both quantitative and qualitative information so that informed decisions can be made.
 The Board requests additional information whenever it deems necessary or appropriate.
 The members of management, where appropriate, are invited to be in attendance at Board and Board Committee meetings to present issues and furnish clarifications that may be raised.
 The Directors, in their individual capacity or collectively, may take independent professional advice in furtherance of their duties, whenever necessary and in appropriate circumstances, at the Company's expense.
 If a member of the Board considers such advice to be necessary, the member shall first discuss with the Chairman and, having done so, shall be free to obtain such professional advice.
 The minutes of the Board and Board Committee meetings are circulated to all Directors for their review not later than three (3) weeks after the Board meeting.
-The Directors are satisfied that the minutes are accurate records of the deliberations and decisions of the Board.
-In 2018, the Board meeting materials will be provided to Directors five (5) business days in advance of each Board and Board Committee meeting.
+The Directors are satisfied that the minutes are accurate records of the deliberations and

-Explanation for : departure
+Explanation for :

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encourage
+equired to complete the columns below.
+Non-large companies are

-to complete the columns b elow.
+encouraged to complete t he columns below.

 Measure :

 Timeframe :